What Is Surplus Income If I Go Bankrupt?

 |Surplus income to pay||

-John would be required to pay $197 to his trustee for a 21 month period totalling $4,137.00.
-At the end of the 21 months period, if there was no change to his income or family size during the bankruptcy, and he paid the required amount, he would receive an automatic discharge from his bankruptcy.
+John would be required to pay $155.50 to his trustee for a 21 month period totalling $3,265.50.
+At the end of the 21 months period, if there was no change to his income or family size during the bankruptcy, and he paid the required amount, (assuming there are no objections to his discharge) he would receive an automatic discharge from his bankruptcy.

 Every month that a person remains bankrupt they are required to submit a statement of income and expense to their trustee.
 This is really just a list of all of the different types of income that came into the household (paycheques, support payments, child tax benefits, rent from tenants – all money coming in, no matter the source) and how that money was spent.
 The trustee will use this report to determine if any surplus income is owed by the bankrupt.